mvreri/Kenyan-Banks-Sacco-and-Microfinance-Paybills-USSD-and-Websites/README.md

 # Kenyan-Banks-Sacco-and-Microfinance-Paybills-USSD-and-Websites
+Sometimes, we just need all the information available in one place, and readily available for web and mobile application.
+Hence, this.
 This repository contains details of Kenyan Banks', Saccos' and Microfinance Institutions' Paybills, USSD details and contact information.
+Hopefully, it helps

 # Sources
 1. Microfinance: https://www.centralbank.go.ke/wp-content/uploads/2016/06/Directory-of-Licenced-Microfinance-Banks.pdf